Steven-matos/discord-rsvp-bot/COMMANDS.md

 1. Check your reminder settings with `/configure_reminders`
 2. Make sure you set an event time with `/set_event_time`
 3. Verify the bot can send messages in your event channel

+### If Duplicate Posts Appear
+1. The bot now automatically deletes previous posts before creating new ones
+2. Make sure the bot has "Manage Messages" permission in the event channel
+3. Use `/delete_message` to manually remove specific unwanted messages

 ## 📋 Command Summary Table